KennethNjuguna/Exploration-of-Cloudera-VM/README.md

          <li>We can easily integrate Impala with business intelligence tools such as Tableau, Micro strategy, P Pentaho and Zoom Data. </li>
          <li>Provides support for various file formats such as LZO, Avro, RCfile, Sequence file and Parquet. </li>
          <li>Apache impala uses the ODBC driver, user interface metadata, and SQL syntax such as Apache Hive. </li>
+     </ul></p>

+ <h3><b>Conclusion.</b></h3>
+ <p>In short, we can say that Impala is an open-source and native analytics database for Hadoop.
+Impala is the most powerful SQL engine that provides the fastest access to data stored in HDFS (Hadoop Distributed File System).
+Impala uses the same Hive Query Language (SQL) syntax, metadata, user interface, and ODBC drivers as Apache Hive.
+Unlike traditional storage systems, Apache impala is not tied to its storage core.
+It consists of three core components Impala daemon, Impala state store, and Impala Catalog.
+The Impala Shell, the Hue browser, and the JDBC/ODBC driver are three query processing interfaces we can use to interact with Apache Impala.</p>